Query42/sa_imp_utils/README.md

 ## Currently working utilities:

 ### IZGC Trophy Scanner

 To run, call `python read_izgc_trophies.py` from the project root.
-Currently, this tool uses a hardcoded dictionary to parse trophies earned based on the imgur address of the trophy image.
-These hardcoded values will need to be manually updated in the `read_izgc_trophies.py` file until I find a better way to do this.
+This tool prints a list of imps and trophies earned since the previous execution.
+It also saves a record of new trophies earned to the local file `trophy_timestamps.json`

 The first time you run this utility, it will add the current end of the thread to the `config.ini` file and not find any new trophies.

-Subsequent runs will search for new trophies since the last run.
+You may run this command against all pages in the thread with `python read_izgc_trophies.py --all-pages`.
+This will find new trophies even if it is the first execution of the script.